RiyaLdn/Web-App-DevOps-Project/README.md

 3. **Output Variables**

--`vnet_id`: allows reference to the VNet, allowing other modules/components to associate with this specific network.
+- `vnet_id`: allows reference to the VNet, allowing other modules/components to associate with this specific network.
-`control_plane_subnet`: allows reference to the control plane subnet for configuring AKS-specific settings or associating resources.
+- `control_plane_subnet`: allows reference to the control plane subnet for configuring AKS-specific settings or associating resources.
-`worker_node_subnet_id`: allows reference to where worker nodes are deployed, for configuration with other components.
+- `worker_node_subnet_id`: allows reference to where worker nodes are deployed, for configuration with other components.
-`aks_nsg_id`: allows reference to the NSG associated with the AKS cluster, allowing for configuration with other resources.
+- `aks_nsg_id`: allows reference to the NSG associated with the AKS cluster, allowing for configuration with other resources.

 All of these output variables are essential for creating easy reference, integration, and configuration with other modules and components in the project.